Phil-V/rgeocoder/README.md

 # Python bindings to the Rust Reverse Geocoder

-A fast, offline reverse geocoder writtent in Rust (https://github.com/llambda/rust-reverse-geocoder, itself inspired by https://github.com/thampiman/reverse-geocoder), importable as a python module.
+A fast, offline reverse geocoder written in Rust (https://github.com/llambda/rust-reverse-geocoder, itself inspired by https://github.com/thampiman/reverse-geocoder), importable as a python module.